pawelgrzybek/pawelgrzybek.com/content/posts/2024-01-31-top-picks-2024-january/index.md

 ## [Dark Visitors](https://darkvisitors.com)

-The list of potential AI robots that can potentially scrape content from your website is a lot longer than you expect.
+The list of potential AI robots that can scrape content from your website is longer than we would like.
 This resource is a comprehensive list of the known ones with a helpful guide on limiting their access to your website.
 If you care, your robots.txt file can suddenly grow from a classic 3-liner to a lengthy rules set.
 Messy as hell!

 ## [2023 JavaScript Rising Stars](https://risingstars.js.org/2023/en)